Facts and Figures

 More than 3.5 million foreign travelers came to Houston in 2017, the most recent year for which data exists.
 The vast majority of those travelers came from Mexico.

 International trade directly or indirectly supports more than one-third of all jobs in the Houston metropolitan area.

-Ninety-two foreign governments have official representation here through consulates or trade offices, ranking Houston's consular corps third in the nation.
+Ninety-one nations have consular representation in the city, ranking Houston’s consular corps third largest in the nation.

-Fourteen foreign governments maintain trade and commercial offices here, and the city has 32 active foreign chambers of commerce and trade associations.
+Fifteen foreign governments maintain trade and commercial offices here, and the city has 35 active foreign chambers of commerce and trade associations.

-Bush Intercontinental Airport offers non-stop service to 69 International destinations.
+Bush Intercontinental Airport offers non-stop service to more than 70 international destinations.

 The Texas Medical Center sees an annual average of 16,000 International patient visits.